-My friend sent me a picture of her date’s car: a newish Porsche 911 convertible.
+My friend sent me a picture of her date’s car: a newish $80,000 Porsche 911 convertible.
 She says she doesn’t care about what kind of car a guy drives, yet she admitted she was all giddy when he picked her up in his new ride.

 Being the jerk that I am, I asked her, “How are you going to make out with him since he still lives at home?!”
 For those who don’t know, there is no functional backseat in a Porsche 911 convertible.

-The guy really doesn’t still live at home with his mom at age 35.
-I was just joking.
-But he does rent a dinky one bedroom apartment in the suburbs of San Francisco.
+Her date really doesn’t still live at home with his mom at age 35.
+I was just poking at her.
+But he does rent a dinky one-bedroom apartment in the suburbs of San Francisco.

-Pay Attention To A Guy’s House Not His Car
+Things I’ll Teach My Daughter: Pay Attention To A Guy’s House Not His Car

 I’m in father-to-a-daughter training mode because I know I’ll have a daughter if I ever have a kid.
 And you know me, I think long and hard about different scenarios way before they ever happen.
 Protecting my daughter from heartbreak is one of my main goals.